ailabs-software/learn_my_vacation_mapper/README.md

 We will be using the shell quite a bit to fetch dependencies, build & run the application.
 If you are using Mac, I recommend https://hyper.is/.

-You will need to have Dart installed.
-Instructions here: https://github.com/ailabs-software/learn_vacation_planner/blob/main/install_dart.md
+You will need to have Dart installed, which can be done [by following these instructions](https://github.com/ailabs-software/learn_vacation_planner/blob/main/install_dart.md).

 #### Sharing of your code